 This air-blowing action runs for 8 seconds in 4 loops.
 During this time, the cutting system moves from Position 1 to Position 2 at the same speed as the conveyor belt, pressing the conveyor during the process.

 This position is crucial-the suction system removes all the fluff waste during this time.
-The effectiveness of the cutting and its sharpness depend on sufficient air pressure in the pipes.
+The effectiveness of the cutting and its sharpness depend on air pressure in the pipes.

 After 8 seconds, the pipe motion stops, and the cutting block moves up to Position 3 and holds for 1 second.
 Then the entire cutting system returns to its initial position (Position 0), where it holds for 1.5 seconds before starting another cycle.
 Each cycle takes 14 seconds and produces 3 absorbent cores, resulting in 12 absorbent cores per minute.